 This branch of practical Ayurvedic treatment has carved a niche for itself over the years and has assumed such proportions that it would not be an exaggeration to state that it is the flagship of the Ayurvedic juggernaut today.

 At Kerala Ayurveda Centre we mainly follow the traditions of the Keraleeya Chikitsa Paddhathi.

-Treatments such as Dhara, Pizhicchil, Churna Pinda Sweda, Patrapotala Sweda, Shashtika Pinda Sweda, Anna Lepana and Siro Lepa, are all carried out with finesse by well-trained personnel at our centre.
+Treatments such as Dhara, Pizhicchil, Churna Pinda Sweda, Patrapotala Sweda, Shashtika Pinda Sweda, Anna Lepana, Siro Lepa, and much more are all carried out with finesse by well-trained personnel at our centre.